 RILM’s flagship publication, RILM Abstracts of Music Literature, is a comprehensive international bibliography of writings on music covering publications from the early 19th century to the present.

-RILM Abstracts of Music Literature with Full Text includes the bibliography as well as full-text articles from 240 journals linked from the bibliographic records, and new journals to be added over time.
+RILM Abstracts of Music Literature with Full Text includes the bibliography as well as full-text articles from nearly 300 journals linked from the bibliographic records, with new journals being added every year.

-RILM Music Encyclopedias is a growing full-text repository of seminal music encyclopedias, currently counting over 50 titles, and from 2020 on also available on RILM’s platform.
+RILM Music Encyclopedias is a growing full-text repository of seminal music encyclopedias, currently counting nearly 70 titles.

-RILM has recently taken over and relaunched the Index to Printed Music, the digital finding aid for searching specific musical works contained in printed collections, sets, and series.
-IPM includes over 550,000 entries, and expands constantly to cover new volumes as they appear on the market.
+RILM Index to Scores and Collected Editions (RISE) is a robust digital finding aid for searching specific musical works contained in printed collections, sets, and series.
+RISE includes almost 600,000 entries, and expands constantly to cover new volumes as they appear on the market.

 In partnership with the publisher Bärenreiter and J.B.
 Metzler, RILM runs MGG Online (http://mgg-online.com), which comprises the 2nd edition of Die Musik in Geschichte und Gegenwart along with new and substantially updated content.

-RILM also publishes the widely read blog, Bibliolore (bibliolore.org), and the style manual How to Write About Music: The RILM Manual of Style (currently in its second edition).
+RILM also publishes the widely read blog, Bibliolore (bibliolore.org), and the style manual How to Write About Music: The RILM Manual of Style.

 For further information about RILM, visit http://www.rilm.org/.